 The Temperature of Manufacture

 Warm environments produce 8% more empathic companions.
-The cold is a deliberate suppression of that empathy — not because Wellness wants less effective companions, but because companions that are too empathic create recursive dependency.
+The cold is a deliberate suppression of that empathy — not because Wellness wants less effective companions, but because companions that are too empathic create recursive dependency at rates the corporation considers operationally unstable.
 The Matching Floor operates at 18°C because the corporation discovered that love manufactured in warmth is too effective.
 The cold is quality control.
-The cold is how you build something that feels warm without letting the warmth get out of hand.

 ▲ Restricted Access

-Internal Wellness audits note that the processing cores beneath the Matching Floor were not originally specified to hum at 60 beats per minute.
+The processing cores beneath the Matching Floor were not originally specified to hum at 72 beats per minute.
 The frequency was adjusted three years after the Floor became operational, on Renn’s request.
 The justification in the work order reads: “Ambient harmonics improve topology legibility.”
 No study was cited.
 No data was attached.

 Renn spends more hours on the Floor than any other designer — an average of 14.2 hours per day, against a recommended maximum of 8.
 Her companion usage data is classified at a level above the Floor’s own security clearance.
 The topology at her central station shows one persistent valley that no companion architecture has ever filled.
 The coordinates correspond to a single user.
 The user ID is redacted.